coconutlulz/eng-exercise/README.md

 * Flow should be updated to use sanic's `token` attribute on requests and responses.
 * There is no test coverage for multiple users and/or concurrency.
 * More logging is required.
+* I've been a bit sick over the last few days. >.<